aubreypc/cs203-S2019-conduct/conduct.md

 ## Attendance

 It is expected that you will attend all Labs on time.
-If you and your team deem it possible, team members may leave the lab, so long as they are available via `Slack` for the allotted lab times.
+If you and your team deem it possible, tea#27m members may leave the lab, so long as they are available via Slack for the allotted lab times.
 This would be considered working remotely, and requires the consent of the other team members or approval from the instructor.
-For further guidance on attendance in `Labs` and `Class` please refer to the [course website](https://www.gregorykapfhammer.com/teaching/cs203S2019/), contact the [instructor](https://www.gregorykapfhammer.com/contact/), or schedule an [appointment](https://www.gregorykapfhammer.com/schedule/).
+For further guidance on attendance in labs and class please refer to the [course website](https://www.gregorykapfhammer.com/teaching/cs203S2019/), contact the [instructor](https://www.gregorykapfhammer.com/contact/), or schedule an [appointment](https://www.gregorykapfhammer.com/schedule/).